-Furthermore, going with a certified partner like eThink provides you with added security, as we have our own security measures in place around our servers to ensure complete LMS protection.
+Furthermore, going with a Certified Partner like eThink provides you with added security, as we have our own security measures in place around our servers to ensure complete LMS protection.

 Ownership of Data

 Most Up-to-Date System

 Not only do you have the developers at headquarters constantly working to make sure that Moodle is incorporating cutting-edge technology and features, but you also have a community of developers across the globe who can contribute to the code.
 If there is ever a gap in functionality, any developer can work on the functionality that they would like to see and then contribute the update to the Moodle community.
 These updates can be added into the core code or added in through free plugins.
 Speaking of plugins, as Moodle is modular in nature, the platform is incredibly flexible.
 There is typically more than one way an objective can be accomplished within the system, so Moodle really encourages a best-of-breed approach.